rguske/blog/content/posts/a-closer-look-at-vmwares-project-nautilus.md

 local-path-storage   replicaset.apps/local-path-provisioner-78776bfc44   1         1         1       116m
 ```

+Again!
 When closing the terminal, the following applies:

 {{< admonition type=info title="Info" open=true >}}
 The vctl-based KIND context will be lost if you close the Terminal window.